-7. PERIOD OF OPERATION
+PERIOD OF OPERATION

-- (i) This Agreement remains in force until the nominal expiry date of 30 June 2011, or until varied or rescinded - (ii) This Agreement can only be terminated by mutual agreement during the term of the Agreement, or at or after its expiration by one of the parties giving at least 3 months' notice of intention to terminate to all the other parties.
+- (i) This Agreement will take effect on and from 1 July 2011 and nominally remains in force until 30 June 2012. . - (ii) This Agreement can only be terminated by mutual agreement during the term of the Agreement, or at or after its expiration by one of the parties giving at least 3 months' notice of intention to terminate to all the other parties.

-8. DEFINITIONS
+DEFINITIONS